Golf Courses

 Allowing golf courses to go brown often leads to total turf death rather than temporary dormancy, which would cost money to replant and restore.
 We prevent this by following science-based recommendations to maintain sustainable playing surfaces that protect the community's long-term investment.

-While golf courses are often criticized for their water use, they actually provide critical environmental infrastructure for the Salt Lake Valley.
-Rather than being a detriment, these managed landscapes act as "urban filters" that improve air quality and prevent soil erosion—essential functions that would be lost if the turf were allowed to fail.
-These spaces also significantly reduce the "heat island" effect by keeping surrounding neighborhoods cooler and providing vital habitats for local wildlife.
+While golf courses require significant water management, these green spaces also serve as environmental infrastructure for the Salt Lake Valley.
+The turf landscapes act as "urban filters" that improve air quality, promote water infiltration, and prevent topsoil erosion.
+Additionally, they counter the urban "heat island" effect by keeping surrounding developed neighborhoods cooler while providing vital corridors and native habitats for local wildlife.